-14. AWARD OF GOLD MEDALS
+14 AWARD OF GOLD MEDALS

-- 14.1 Gold Medal(s) shall be awarded on the basis of the criteria fixed for the said Gold medal.
-For Gold medals based on certain streams of study, they shall be awarded on the basis of the highest average of grades obtained in the courses of that stream. - 14.2 If two or more students have secured the same grade or grade average, then the marks secured by the students in the course/s shall be taken into consideration in awarding the Gold medals. - 14.3 If two or more students also secure the same marks, then the Gold Medal shall be awarded to the student who has higher grades overall.
+14.1 a) All Gold Medals/Cash Prize/Award shall be awarded to the B.A.LL.B.(Hons.) students who have completed the course within the duration of the five year B.A.LL.B.(Hons.)
+Programme.44 b) Gold Medal(s) shall be awarded on the basis of the criteria fixed for the said Gold medal.
+For Gold medals based on certain streams of study, they shall be awarded on the basis of the highest average of grades obtained in the courses of that stream.

+- 14.2 If two or more students have secured the same grade or grade average, then the marks secured by the students in the course/s shall be taken into consideration in awarding the Gold medals. - 14.3 If two or more students also secure the same marks, then the Gold Medal shall be awarded to the student who has higher grades overall.
 In case the two contenders have equal overall grades, then the grades in the compulsory courses, and performance in co-curricular activities shall be taken into account.
-In case of Cash Prize, the prize can be shared among the students.

-- 14.4 Along with the Gold Medals in the individual streams, the rank holders on the basis of CGPA shall be awarded the University Gold medal for being First and Second Rank holders. - 14.5 The University shall also issue Certificates indicating the name of the Medal awarded to the students.
-The University may also consider issuing other Certificates of Merit or overall conduct at any convocation organized by the University. - 14.6 A student who has been fined or has been expelled from the Hostel/University for any act of indiscipline shall not be eligible for the award of gold medal(s).
-A student who has failed in any course and has cleared the course in a Repeat Examination shall not be eligible for award of gold medals.
-If a student has taken an Improvement Examination then also he/she shall not be considered for the said gold medal.
+In case of Cash Prize, the prize can be shared among the students. - a.
+Along with the Gold Medals in the individual streams, the rank holders on the basis of CGPA shall be awarded the University Gold medal for being First and Second Rank holders. - b.
+The University shall also issue Certificates indicating the name of the Medal awarded to the students.
+The University may also consider issuing other Certificates of Merit or overall conduct at any convocation organized by the University. - c.
+45